ReDeathmatch/ReDeathmatch.github.io/docs/en/Getting-started/alternatives.md

 This is an enhanced version of CSDM ReAPI by Vaqtincha, adding multilingual support and partially fixing the respawn system and minor bugs.
 It brings new functionality and improves integration with ReGameDLL by utilizing its updated features.

 Development of this version has been discontinued by the author due to fundamental changes.
 Work on continuing the mod's concept is being done in ReDeathmatch.

+[^1]: API (Application Programming Interface) is a set of methods and rules by which different programs or parts of a program communicate with each other and exchange data.
+For example, AMXModX uses HLDS API through integration via Metamod API, which provides a multitude of methods to work with the game engine.